Editor’s note: This post was updated August 2019.

 - Or is on long-term aspirin therapy

-“The best way to protect children from the flu is to get them vaccinated each year,” Kyle said.
-“A moment of discomfort for a child – and the parent – could potentially save that child from severe complications.”
+“The best way to protect children from the flu is to get them vaccinated each year,” Meyer said.
+“A moment of discomfort for a child – and the parent – could potentially save that child from hospitalization and severe complications.”